-Over the year to 31 January 2021, the Trustees plan the following actions:
+Over the year to 31 January 2022, the Trustees plan to continue:

-- Monitoring the impact of the Covid-19 pandemic on the Scheme, particularly on ongoing investment returns, administration standards, member support service levels and the ability of the Company to pay contributions on time and fulfil other financial obligations; - Continuing to liaise with the fund managers to ensure that complete and accurate disclosure of transaction costs is provided, in line with FCA rules.
-The Trustees will also continue to review the default fund transaction costs versus similar funds in the market, but noting the continuing outperformance against benchmark; - Continuing their review of the at-retirement tools/guidance/advice provided to members, including those available as additional modules within the Member Portal, as well as the options available within or outside the Scheme; - Investigations to improve the Trustees' understanding of the characteristics / attitudes of members and how these feed into Trustee decision-making; - A further review of the default investment strategy and self-select fund range; - Continuing to liaise with Buck to receive further regular reporting on service levels related to the processing of financial transactions; and
+- monitoring the impact of the Covid-19 pandemic on the Scheme, particularly on ongoing investment returns, administration standards, member support service levels and the ability of the Company to pay contributions on time and fulfil other financial obligations; - liaising with the fund managers to ensure that complete and accurate disclosure of transaction costs is provided, in line with FCA rules.
+The Trustees will also continue to review the default fund transaction costs versus similar funds in the market, but noting the continuing outperformance against benchmark; - reviewing the at-retirement tools/guidance/advice provided to members, including those available as additional modules within the Member Portal, as well as the options available within or outside the Scheme; - considering whether to conduct investigations to improve the Trustees' understanding of the characteristics / attitudes of members and how these feed into Trustee decision-making; - reviewing the default investment arrangement and self-select fund range; - liaising with Buck to receive further regular reporting on service levels related to the processing of financial transactions and to ensure that improvements are made to the timeliness of the investment of contributions.